MQR-Pay/mqr-pay/README.md

 **Connect to AI via WhatsApp**:
 After linking your smart wallet with your WhatsApp account, interact with the AI via WhatsApp for instant access to your wallet details and transaction management.

+## Smart Contract Address
+This project utilizes a smart contract deployed on the Base blockchain.
+Below is the smart contract address for interacting with the system:

+Base Mainnet Contract Address for MQR Pay: 0xb514877558A26c836efA7a91BC04d965a8c1217e

 MQR Pay – Seamless blockchain transactiond.